Where to get masks, hand sanitisers and thermometers in Singapore

 However, it’s also much harder to breathe in than a surgical mask.
 You might have to take a short break from wearing it after every hour or two.

 Unless you’re in a high-risk job, such as a frontline healthcare worker, an N95 mask is not particularly recommended.
 But you can go ahead if you prefer to stay on the safer side of things.

 Image credit: @soaobchan

 Ordering online from platforms like Lazada and Shopee is another option, but do exercise your own judgement to assess whether a particular vendor is reputable and what they’re selling is the real deal.
-High chances that they’re heavily marked up as well – the usual price is around $5 for a box of 50.

 – Hand sanitiser –

 For your hand sanitiser to be effective against flu viruses, it has to contain at least 70% alcohol.
 These can normally be readily found at pharmacies, as well as stores selling body products.
 Thankfully, the shortage of hand sanitisers quickly came to an end with more companies producing and selling them.